WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/contributing.md

         * Usually this is `C:\Program Files (x86)\Steam\steamapps\common\Pathfinder Second Adventure`
 3. Clean the project
     * This copies the dependent assemblies to the project directory and publicizes Assembly-CSharp
-    * If you don't have Unity Mod Manager installed you also need to put
+    * If you don't have Unity Mod Manager installed you need to add a reference to a Harmony assembly
 4. Configure Hard Links
     * Delete the `docs` folder in the root directory and `index.md` in the root of the Blueprint-Core project
     * Open an admin command promt, navigate to the solution's directory, and run the following commands: